(This page revised December 15, 2013)

 Remove the nib unit again.
 Do not reassemble the barrel this time.

 With the nozzle properly aligned and pushed finger-tight onto the barrel, stand the front half of the barrel up, nose downward, on a cushioned desktop surface such as a clear desk pad.
 (The pad on my desk is by Artistic, and it came from Staples.)
-Using the mallet, give the distal end of the barrel a moderately firm whack.
+Using the mallet, give the back end of the barrel a moderately firm whack.
 Check to see that the nozzle is now firmly seated against the shoulder on the body; if it’s not, whack the pen again.
 When the nozzle is firmly seated, you can use a paper towel and your fingernails to remove any cement that oozed out of the joint.
 Here is the final result, ready to go back to work.

 And here is a décimo after conversion.